TerminadaPool/howto/recovery/generate-deterministic-pgp-keys.md

 Then enter your new passphrase.
 It can be anything you like - all letters, numbers, spaces, and punctuation characters are available.

-Then select save or quit to exit from 'card-edit' mode.
+Then quit to exit from 'card-edit' mode.
 ```
-Your selection?
-Q
 gpg/card> quit
 ```